Myopia Management

 50% of nearsighted children progress after age 16.

-Approximately 25% of myopes progress after the age 18.
+Approximately 25% of myopes progress after the age of 18.

 20% of myopes can progress by at least one diopter in their 20s.

 There is no way to tell exactly if your child will stabilize at the age of 14 or will continue to progress into their 20’s.
-The safest approach is to continue myopia management until the age of 18, If the patient has high visual demands at that age (going to school full time and working a desk job) then we can continue the treatment until the age of 20.
+The safest approach is to continue myopia treatment for kids, including CRT lenses, until the age of 18.
+If the patient has high visual demands at that age (going to school full time and working a desk job) then we can continue the treatment until the age of 20.